-The Multi-Items Rearrangement task took almost half of the time for participants to complete comparing to the time for the Paired-Comparison task.
+Furthermore, participants completed the Multi-Items Rearrangement task in approximately half the time it took them to complete the Paired-Comparison task.
 Although the Multi-Items Rearrangement task took much longer time to complete a trial (39.64s vs. 3.77s in Experiment 1, 28.19s vs. 2.98s in Experiment 2), the Multi-Items Rearrangement task requires less trials (16 vs. 240), results in shorter time to complete the task.

 General Discussion

 In this study, we introduced a new task for acquiring similarity matrix — the Multi-Items Rearrangement task — and two experiments to examine the reliability, the validity, and the time efficiency of the task.
 The experiments shown that the Multi-Items Rearrangement task is reliable and valid method of acquiring similarity matrices while taking only half of the time required by the Paired-Comparison task.
 The time efficiency of the Multi-Items Rearrangement task allows the experimenter to acquire the similarity matrices for individual participants when previously unfeasible, for example, when the item set is too large.
 Some studies applied the strategy of acquiring only a subset of the complete similarity matrix from each individual participant, and then assembling the yielded subsets into a full similarity matrix (Boles & Clifford, 1989).
 However, the assembled similarity is potentially polluted by inter-individual differences in similarity ratings between participants.
-This is especially problematic for stimuli which produce large inter-individual differences in similarity rating.The Multi-Items Rearrangement task does not come without disadvantages.
+This is especially problematic for stimuli which produce large inter-individual differences in similarity rating.

+On Experiment 1 and 2, the number of items presented per trial in the Multi-Item Arrangement task was 8, resulting in 16 trials total.
+We believe that the time saving aspect of the Multi-Item Arrangement task could be further improved by increasing the number items presented in a trial, since this would greatly decrease the number of trials required to complete the task.
+In a previous study, 16 items were presented in each trials in the Multi-Items Arrangement task with the item pool of 48 items.
+The Multi-Items Arrangement session required approximately 15 minutes to complete.
+If only 8 items were presented in a Multi-Items Arrangement trial, the measurement would require approximately 31 minutes to complete using the average duration acquired from Experiment 2.
+If the measurement was done with the Paired-Comparison task, using the average duration of the Paired-Comparison trial acquired from Experiment 2, the measurement would take approximately 56 minutes.
+The estimate time to complete the measurement with different number of items presented in a trial under different number of items in the item pool is shown in Figure 6.The Multi-Items Rearrangement task does not come without disadvantages.
 The relationship between three items can be perfectly represented on two-dimensional space regardless the dimensionality of the representation.
 However, with four or more items, the relationship between items cannot always be represented on a two dimensional without distortion.
 Because the task prompts participants to reflect the similarity between items on a two dimensional plane, the measurement might miss some complex relationship between items.
 For example, if the item set is represented in the higher dimensional space, there must be some distortion when reflecting the items on the two-dimensional space.
 The Pair-Comparison task does not share the same problem because the Pair-Comparison task only compare two items at a time, which the relationship can be perfectly reflected on a one-dimensional scale.